The Bad Kids Social Cinema Screening

 Please try again later.

-Join New America and ITVS for an advanced screening of clips from The Bad Kids followed by a discussion on the intractable problem of generational poverty and how public education can better support all students in our nation's schools.
+Join New America and ITVS for a live discussion with the filmmakers and subjects of the film The Bad Kids on the intractable problem of generational poverty and how public education can better support all students in our nation's schools.

 About the film: